facebook/Rapid/CONTRIBUTING.md

 7. Then run `npm run all` to set up Rapid.
 8. Finally, run `npm run quickstart` to start the server on port 8080.

-Congrats 🎉 You should now be able to use rapid by navigating to `http://localhost:8080/` on Chrome.
+Congrats! 🎉 You should now be able to use rapid by navigating to `http://localhost:8080/` on Chrome.

 ### Debugging and testing
 - In VSCode go to Run>Add Configuration... and select Launch Chrome